Samsgithub9635/Target-An-American-e-commerce-retail-strore-Sales_Data_Analysis/README.md

 Data-driven business recommendations

-💡 Suggestions for Business
+### 💡 Suggestions for Business
 Launch targeted promotions in Sept–Dec to cover revenue gaps.

 Introduce loyalty or referral programs to improve 0% repeat purchase rate.

 Leverage insights on top categories and sellers to optimize inventory and marketing efforts.

-📬 Contact
+### 📬 Contact
 Feel free to reach out if you have questions or want to collaborate:

 Your Name
-GitHub | LinkedIn | Email
+GitHub:Samsgithub9635 | LinkedIn:https://www.linkedin.com/in/samrat-saha9635 | Email:samratsaha9635@gmail.com